WimpyAnalytics/django-readonly-schema/README.md

-# legacy-readonly-schema
+# django-readonly-schema
-An example of a Django 1.6+ project using a database with a readonly or fixed schema.
+An example of a Django 1.8 project using a database with a readonly or fixed schema.
 (No migration table allowed)

 ## Setup
 If you want to see it work.
 A build tool can be used for easy project setup.